Larger types Of Lifting Gear; Jib and Mobile Gantry Cranes

-The term lifting gear or lifting equipment refers to any product that is used to lift, lower and move heavy or difficult objects, it may also include safety products that are used when lifting loads or working from heights.
-All types of lifting gear should be purchased from a trusted provider, and should always be issued with test certificates, and safety advice, declarations of conformity to the EU standards are also a must.
+The term lifting gear or lifting package refers to any product that is used to lift, reduce and move heavy or difficult objects, it may also comprise security products that are used whilst lifting loads or operating from heights.
+All kinds of lifting gear must be bought from a trusted provider, and must usually be issued with try out certificates, and security advice, declarations of conformity to the EU criteria are also a must.